 Let's be honest, your toddler is going to want to splash in the puddle or stream, so you better hang a hiking shoe that can get wet.
 I love these because they're breathable, are meant to be splashed in, and have great grip for when your toddler is climbing around.

 And because I'm the frugal queen, if I can buy a shoe that can be used for multiple uses, I will.
 My kids wear their Keen Newports for city days, beach days when we're checking out tidal pools, and everything in between.
 I can't recommend them enough.

 If you're looking for the same shoe for your older child, here is the same shoe in their sizes.

 You're not going to be able to hustle and move as fast as you could without a baby, so be prepared to be patient.
 The hike is guarenteed to take longer than it used to in your pre-baby days, so plan accordingly.
 From diaper changes to snack time to a squirmy baby that needs to burn some energy, extra stops are going to be in the cards.

-This is a tip that transcends any topic in keeping a baby happy and satisfied.
+This is a tip that transcends any topic in keeping a toddler happy and satisfied.
 Snacks = your savior.
-We like clean snacks that allow Zay to eat while in the carrier.
-Some favorites are an almond butter sandwich, cashews in a small bag, and apple slices.
+We like clean snacks that allow eating while in the carrier.
+Some favorites are an almond butter sandwich, cashews in a small bag, apple or orange slices, and cheese.